InnuendoPi/Brautomat32/docs/en/Maischeplan/info.md

 Wort boiling steps, hop additions and additives are also entered in the mash plan.

-Beginners are recommended to read the chapter _Mash plan before the first brewing day.
+Beginners are recommended to read the chapter _The mashing plan_ before the first brewing day.
 Almost all functions are intuitively understandable.
 However, there are also less obvious functions.